EU ETS emissions down in 2011, permit glut grows

 European carbon prices have shed around 60 percent of their value over the past year due to market worries about the growing supply glut and weak demand.

-The benchmark carbon price hit a low of 5.99 euros a ton in April, well below the level needed to spur green investment.
+The benchmark carbon price hit a low of 5.99 euros a tonne in April, well below the level needed to spur green investment.

 To prop up low prices, the Commission said last month it would review its auctioning rules for the ETS, a proposal which would have to be approved by member states.